Rolling Out Shock and Awe in the Fight Against Unhealthy Living

 What’s the key to success - employees or customers?
 Of course they are both true.
 There is not just one ingredient to business success, there are several.
 The Balanced Scorecard approach, for example, lists four areas of focus that a business must balance in order to succeed over the long term: employees, customers, finances, and processes.

-3 Important Public Relations and Communications Trends for 2013
+3 Important Public Relations & Communications Trends for 2013

 The public relations industry continues to evolve.
 Marketing, communications and social media have played an important role in this evolution.
 Agencies are finding themselves diversifying beyond traditional PR and integrating other disciplines to continue their relevancy in the field.